riley-x/Libra_Sheet/lib/data/README.md

 ### Stateful widgets

 Be careful with Stateful widgets containing major state because an app rebuild using `RestartWidget`, i.e. when replacing the database file, will NOT reset the state of these widgets.
+Make sure StatefulWidgets also override didUpdateWidget when necessary.

 TODO